lukerhansen/fully-fluent-dpo-trainer/README.md

    bash scripts/run_dpo_pipeline.sh
    ```

-## 📊 How it Works
+##  How it Works

-1. **Self-Play:** The base model generates 2 responses for every prompt.
+1. The base model generates 2 responses for every prompt.
-2. **AI Feedback:** The Reward Model scores both.
+2. The Reward Model scores both.
 The winner is "Chosen", loser is "Rejected".
-3. **DPO Training:** The model is fine-tuned to maximize the margin between chosen and rejected responses.
+3. The model is fine-tuned to maximize the margin between chosen and rejected responses with DPO training.

-## 📂 Repository Structure
+##  Repository Structure

 ```text
 fully-fluent-dpo-trainer/